mintlu8/bevy_defer/README.md

 * So who needs `bevy_defer`?

-`bevy_defer` is not for every use case as it is somewhat opposite to `ecs`s design goal, if you have a game that might not want ecs only, `bevy_defer` might help you make your life easier.
+`bevy_defer` is not for every use case as it is somewhat opposite to `ecs`s design goal.
+If your game is a lot of simple conditionals, `ecs` likely suits your need just fine.
+But if you have a game that does a lot of sequential actions or use a lot of complicated state machines, `bevy_defer` might help you make your life easier.

 ## Common use cases